Understanding Recognised Pomeranian Colours in Australia

 Parti colour:

-A Pomeranian with a white base color coat with patches of another colour distributed throughout is called a parti-colour Pomeranian.
+A Pomeranian with a white base colour coat with patches of another colour distributed throughout is called a parti-colour Pomeranian.
 In parti-colour Pomeranians, the white patches can appear in various patterns and sizes, creating a unique and eye-catching coat.
 Parti-colour Pomeranians should have a white blaze on their head, which adds to their distinctive appearance.

 The distribution of color patches on a parti-colour Pomeranian’s coat can vary from dog to dog.
 Some may have larger patches that cover a significant portion of their body, while others may have smaller, more scattered patches.
-This diversity in the distribution of colors contributes to the individuality and charm of each parti-color Pomeranian.
+This diversity in the distribution of colours contributes to the individuality and charm of each parti-color Pomeranian.

 While the white color serves as the base for parti-colour Pomeranians, the patches of another colour can range from shades of black, brown, orange, or any other recognized Pomeranian colour.
 The juxtaposition of the white and colored patches creates a visually striking and unique coat pattern that separates parti-colour Pomeranians.